cgat-developers/ruffus/doc/decorators/subdivide.rst

        Strings are subject to :ref:`regex<decorators.regex>` or :ref:`formatter<decorators.formatter>` substitution.

-.. _decorators.subdivide.extra_parameters:
+.. _decorators.subdivide.extras:

-    * *extra_parameters*
+    * **extras** = *extras*
+       Any extra parameters are passed verbatim to the task function

+       If you are using named parameters, these can be passed as a list, i.e. ``extras= [...]``

        Any extra parameters are consumed by the task function and not forwarded further down the pipeline.

        Strings are subject to :ref:`regex<decorators.regex>` or :ref:`formatter<decorators.formatter>` substitution.